Akari Nibu

+Akari Nibu (丹生 明里, Nibu Akari) is a Japanese YouTuber, radio personality, and actress, represented by Seed & Flower.
+Focusing on video games and anime, she often appears in gaming-related events and television shows and was a voice actress for Deemo: Memorial Keys (2021).

+Nibu began her career as a member of the girl group Hinatazaka46 (formerly Hiragana Keyakizaka46) from 2017 to 2024, and was the lead performer of the group's single "One Choice" (2023).
+She also hosts Akari Nibu Happy Caravan on TBS Radio.

 Early life

-Nibu was born in Tochigi Prefecture and lived in Gunma Prefecture until she was eight years old, and currently lives in Saitama Prefecture.
-She has two older brothers.

-Nibu holds a third dan rank in kendo and took part in prefectural tournaments when she was in middle school.
+Nibu was born in Tochigi Prefecture and has two older brothers.
+She lived in Gunma Prefecture as a child before moving to Saitama Prefecture.
+She holds a third dan rank in kendo and took part in prefectural tournaments when she was in middle school.

 Career

-2017–2024: Hinatazaka46
+2017–2019: Early career

-Nibu considered becoming an idol after listening to the Keyakizaka46 song "Silent Majority" and joined the audition for Hiragana Keyakizaka46 (now Hinatazaka46), which was a subgroup of Keyakizaka46.
-On August 15, 2017, she was publicly introduced as a second generation member of Hiragana Keyakizaka46.
+Nibu considered becoming an idol after listening to the Keyakizaka46 song "Silent Majority" and joined the audition for Hiragana Keyakizaka46, the subgroup of Keyakizaka46.
+On August 15, 2017, she was publicly introduced as a second generation member of Hiragana Keyakizaka46, which was spun off and rebranded into Hinatazaka46 in March 2019.

-Nibu served as a title song center (lead performer) for the first time for Hinatazaka46's ninth single "One Choice", released on April 19, 2023.
-(Note: Live streaming from 22:00 on April 19, 2023.)

-On August 6, 2024, Nibu announced that she would leave Hinatazaka46 after the promotions for the twelfth single, to be released on September 18, have concluded, citing persistent lower back pain as the reason.
-Her "graduation" ceremony took place on November 30 and December 1 at the Pia Arena MM, and her final concert with the group was on December 26 at the Tokyo Dome.

-Acting
+Nibu is a fan of shōnen manga, particularly Dragon Ball and The Promised Neverland.
+In 2018, she guested in an Animax special feature to commemorate the release of Dragon Ball Super: Broly.

+2020–2022: Ventures into acting, gaming

 Nibu and fellow Hinatazaka46 members Miku Kanemura and Miho Watanabe were voice actresses for the animated miniseries adaptation of the character Pickles the Frog, aired in October 2020.
-She played supporting roles in the Hinatazaka46 drama series Dasada (2020) and Koeharu!
+In November 2020, the three of them were inducted into the Saitama Support Group (also known as Kobaton Club), a community of entertainers from Saitama Prefecture tasked with promoting the region in the media.
+She played a supporting role in the Hinatazaka46 drama series Dasada (2020) and co-starred in Koeharu!
 (2021).

 Nibu made her feature film voice acting debut in 2021's Deemo: Memorial Keys.
 Despite her inexperience, executive director Junichi Fujisaku remarked that he treated her "equally" to the other voice actors, while co-star Ayana Taketatsu commented that her performance did not "feel like that of a first-timer".
-Nibu herself also cited the 2021 drama Koeharu!, in which she portrayed an aspiring voice actress, as an influence.
+Nibu herself cited Koeharu!, in which she portrayed an aspiring voice actress, as an influence; Koichi Yamadera, who portrayed the school principal in that drama, was also part of the Deemo cast.

 In April 2022, Nibu became the voice of main character Mami in the animated shorts miniseries (four minutes per episode) Everyone's Mameo (みんなのまめお, Minna no Mameo), aired as a segment of the TV Asahi variety show Onegai!
 Ranking (お願い!ランキング) and also released on YouTube.
 It was based on a one-shot manga titled Mameo, with original concept by her and written and illustrated by mangaka Kengo Kurando in May 2021 on the variety show Manga Michi (まんが未知) on the same network.